Hairer-Quastel universality for KPZ -- polynomial smoothing mechanisms, general nonlinearities and Poisson noise: Introduction

 \section{Introduction}

 The aim of this article is to study the large-scale behaviour of continuous weakly asymmetric microscopic growth models of the type

-on the one dimensional torus of length $\eps^{-1}$.
-Here, $\lL$ and $F$ are suitable smoothing and nonlinear growth mechanisms respectively, and $\widetilde{\xi}$ is a Poisson type noise.
-The main result is that, under quite general assumptions on $\lL$ and $F$, the large-scale behaviour of $\widetilde{h}$ is described by the solution to the KPZ equation.
-The precise assumptions will be specified below.
+on the one dimensional torus of size $\eps^{-1}$.
+Here, $\lL$ and $F$ are suitable smoothing and nonlinear growth mechanisms respectively, and $\widetilde{\xi}$ is a smeared out Poisson type noise.
+The small parameter $\sqrt{\eps}$ in front of the nonlinearity corresponds to the growth being weakly asymmetric.
+Our main result is that, under quite general assumptions on $\lL$ and $F$, the large-scale behaviour of $\widetilde{h}$ is described by the solution to the KPZ equation.
+The precise assumptions on $\lL$, $F$ and $\widetilde{\xi}$ will be specified in Section~\ref{sec:intro_results} below.